 At the time, Samir had just graduated from college.
 Hailing from the creative city of Los Angeles and playing lacrosse, a foreign sport in LA, his goal was to start the NFL Network for lacrosse.
 He knew it wouldn't be popular enough to be on TV, but wanted to create it so he took to YouTube.

-They started out filming high school events and within a few months after getting started, he stumbled across another YouTube channel in Colorado that had just released a trailer for a new lacrosse video series.
+They started out filming high school events and within a few months of getting started, Samir came across another YouTube channel in Colorado that had just released a trailer for a new lacrosse video series.

-He headed back to his alma mater and began recording videos with the Colorado lacrosse team.
-He loved being behind the camera as the creative was very personality-based so he decided to create a video series, Club Ball, that followed players week-by-week and relied heavily on the storytelling aspect of video creation.
+First, he headed back to his alma mater and began recording videos with the Colorado lacrosse team.
+He loved being behind the camera as the content was very personality-based so he decided to create a video series, Club Ball, that followed players week-by-week and relied heavily on the storytelling aspect of video creation.

 Creator takeaway: Create content around something you love and aim to fill a gap in the market